The Gold Medal is the AIA East Tennessee Chapter’s highest honor.

 - Become widely known—by architects, designers, educators, and the public—for the quality of their work

-If you wish to make a nominations, you may request a previous submission be sent to you to see what is expected of the nomination.
 The documentation should be submitted as a single PDF file addressed to the Board President and shall include the following:

 - Nomination letter summarizing the candidate’s contributions (maximum one page)